 void set_len(const int alen); |

-to be written to the otl_lob_stream.
-In other words, set the total size
+written to the otl_lob_stream.
+In other words, set the total

-of the LOB.
-The total length of the LOB normally needs to set before
+size of the LOB.
+The total length of the LOB normally needs

 operator<< (const std::string& s); |